 If you have always wanted to go on a cruise or maybe you want to go on another one, did you know that there are a variety of ways to go on one for free?
-Yes, it’s possible, but like anything, there are strings attached in some cases.
+Yes, it’s possible to get a free cruise, but like anything, there are strings attached in some cases.

 In today’s guide, I wanted to talk about the many ways you can take advantage of a free cruise.
 It won’t be as easy as clicking a button and getting it, but with a little time and effort on your part, you could have a voucher in your hand in as early as a few weeks.